 The Tikki Hywood Foundation Cameroon is the first facility of its kind in Central and West Africa.

-The Foundation is developing and building the very first rescue, rehabilitation and release centre in Cameroon.
-This facility will be based on the successful model the foundation has built, with over 25 years of experience operating in Zimbabwe.
+The Foundation has developed and built the very first rescue, rehabilitation and release centre in Cameroon.
+This facility is based on the successful model the foundation has built, with over 28 years of experience operating in Zimbabwe.

 Tikki Hywood Foundation is working to tackle the root of the poaching problem through creating national and international awareness and is working to address pangolin trafficking through national and international awareness campaigns in collaboration with the Office of the President, together with the Cameroon Ministry of Wildlife and Environment to increase protection for the worlds most trafficked mammal.